Republicans see opening in blue Minnesota, after Franken scandal and Trump inroads

 Despite the state’s solid-blue record in past presidential elections, Hillary Clinton narrowly won Minnesota over President Trump by just 1.5 percentage points in 2016.
 Republicans now control both chambers of the state legislature.
 And the Democratic Farmer Labor Party—as it’s known in Minnesota—suffered a hit to the brand after Al Franken resigned from the Senate amid accusations of sexual harassment.
 The resignation also left voters to decide two U.S. Senate races this year, in additional to the likely competitive gubernatorial contest.

-Two-term Democratic Gov. Mark Dayton’s decision not to seek re-election this year touched off this year’s battle for the state's highest office.
+Two-term Democratic Gov. Mark Dayton’s decision not to seek re-election touched off this year’s battle for the state's highest office.

 SENATE RACE RATINGS AND FULL MIDTERM COVERAGE